alangunning/doc-ai-analysis-starter/docs/content/doc_ai/plugins.md

 example
 ```

-Trusted plugin names are stored in the global configuration file.
-Add a
+Trusted plugin metadata is stored in the global configuration file.
+To
+activate a plugin, record both its version and a SHA256 hash of its
-plugin to the allowlist with `doc-ai plugins trust NAME` and remove it with
+distribution.
+Add a plugin to the allowlist with
+`doc-ai plugins trust NAME==VERSION` and record its hash with
+`doc-ai plugins trust --hash NAME=SHA256`.
+Remove a trusted plugin with
 `doc-ai plugins untrust NAME`.
 Untrusting a plugin removes it from the
 allowlist and unloads it from the current CLI session.